Project Nano: With Filmmaker in Residence Mark Covino

 With an emphasis on interview techniques and storytelling, students will learn about the art of independent documentary filmmaking through Covino’s lens.
 The hands-on workshop gives them the opportunity to create a short film that explores and celebrates the diverse talent and unique attractions located in our backyard, while introducing future visiting filmmakers to Wichita and the Tallgrass Film Festival, from the point of view of locals and visitors alike.
 It also teaches students how to create films on a micro-budget.

 Project Nano is open to filmmakers of all ages, with all levels of experience, who want to learn and practice the craft of filmmaking.
 The end result of Project Nano will include a completed short film.
 Space is limited to ten students and advanced registration is required.
 All ages and levels of expertise are welcome.
-Registration is $175 GA or $150 for students/seniors with a deadline of July 30th.
+Registration is $175 GA or $150 for students/seniors.
 (Enrolled students will participate in pre-production meetings with Covino during the first week of August.
 Location & schedule information will be emailed to all registered participants.
 Lunch and craft service included.)

 Previous Project Nano filmmaking workshop have been lead by alumni filmmakers James Choi and Morgan Nichols.